Financial-Times/dotcom-reliability-kit/packages/errors/README.md

 throw new OperationalError('example message');
 ```

 You can alternatively construct an operational error with a data object.
-Currently this accepts a `code` property, which must be set to a unique identifier for the type of error which is occurring, and a `message` property which contains a human-readable message:
+This accepts a `code` property, which must be set to a unique identifier for the type of error which is occurring, and a `message` property which contains a human-readable message:

 ```js
 throw new OperationalError({